 Using the Launch’s interactive mode is where you’ll feel the kind of sexual experience that’s as close to the real thing as possible.
 (Now, we’re talking!)
 It offers subtle strokes and speed variations and a fully automated interactive experience.
 (Keep going!)

 With more surprises and less predictability, you feel like something (or someone) is involved in your pleasure.
 You can even make your experience hands-free, with the right angle and a bit of creativity.

-PRO TIP: Prop the device on two pillows on your bed or the sofa for support.
+Prop the device on two pillows on your bed or the sofa for support.

 So, what do you do?